Build it, and they will come… or will they?

 One of the biggest problems with social media is that they’re trying to be everything to everyone.
 Yes, there may be plenty of niche communities on Facebook and Instagram, but they have a hard time getting noticed.

 If you’re reading this article, chances are your priority is to build an audience of raving fans who regularly interact with your brand and with one another.
-If your community is successful, you’ll also want to achieve that at scale.
+If your online group is successful, you’ll also want to achieve that at scale.

 While it’s important to avoid feature bloat, which results in members being overloaded with features and functions they’re never going to use, you should always choose a flexible solution that can evolve with your needs over time.

-For example, a platform which comes with an open application programming interface (API) lets you adapt your community software in many different ways.
-With an API, you can make your community work with your other software, such as customer relationship management (CRM), mailing lists, and other social accounts.
+For example, a platform which comes with an open application programming interface (API) lets you adapt your group software in many different ways.
+With an API, you can make your group work with your other software, such as customer relationship management (CRM), mailing lists, and other social accounts.

 If your brand has a very niche audience, whose needs aren’t likely to change significantly in the foreseeable future, you might not need this much flexibility.
 But, if you’re targeting a wider demographic, or your industry is particularly broad in its scope, adaptability is very important.
 For this, a solution where you can pick and choose features will go a long way towards supporting your current and future goals.